-- 2-6 DOOR SENSOR BYPASS CHIRP ON/OFF: This feature controls the error chirp that is generated if the system is armed with the door trigger active.
+- 2-5 DOOR SENSOR BYPASS CHIRP ON/OFF: This feature controls the error chirp that is generated if the system is armed with the door trigger active.
 This is useful in vehicles that have a long dome light delay after the door has been closed.
 If the system is armed before the dome light has turned off, the security system will generate the door trigger error chirp.
 If this error chirp is not desired, use this feature to disable the door open error chirp.
-If the bypass chirp is turned off, no bypass chirp will be generated, even if a door is accidentally left open. - 2-7 IGNITION CONTROLLED DOME LIGHT SUPERVISION ON/OFF: If turned on, the system will turn on the dome light for 60 seconds when the ignition is turned off.
-The optional dome light supervision feature must be installed as described in the Wire Connection Guide. - 2-8 DOUBLE PULSE UNLOCK ON/OFF: Some vehicles require two pulses on a single wire to unlock the doors.
-When the double pulse unlock feature is turned on, the BLUE wire will supply two negative pulses instead of a single pulse.
-At the same time, the GREEN wire will supply two positive pulses instead of a single pulse.
-This makes it possible to directly interface with double pulse vehicles without any extra parts. - 2-9 FACTORY ALARM DISARM WITH CHANNEL 2: In the default setting the factory alarm disarm output will disarm the factory alarm system any time the button(s) controlling Channel Two is pressed.
+If the bypass chirp is turned off, no bypass chirp will be generated, even if a door is accidentally left open. - 2-6 IGNITION CONTROLLED DOME LIGHT SUPERVISION ON/OFF: If turned on, the system will turn on the dome light for 60 seconds when the ignition is turned off.
+The optional dome light supervision feature must be installed as described in the Wire Connection Guide. - 2-7 UNLOCK OUTPUT-1, 2 PULSES: This will program the unlock output to one or two pulses.
+When the double pulse unlock feature is turned on, the BLUE door lock harness wire will supply two negative pulses instead of a single pulse.
+At the same time, the GREEN door lock harness wire will supply two positive pulses instead of a single pulse.
+This makes it possible to directly interface with double pulse vehicles without any extra parts for unlock and lock outputs (see below). - 2-8 LOCK OUTPUT-1, 2 PULSES: This will program the lock output to one or two pulses.
+When the double pulse lock feature is turned on, the BLUE door lock harness wire will supply two positive pulses instead of a single pulse.
+At the same time, the GREEN door lock harness wire will supply two negative pulses instead of a single pulse.

-2-10 CHANNEL 4 VALIDITY/LATCHED/LATCHED RESET WITH IGNITION/30 SECOND TIMED/90 SECOND TIMED OUTPUT: This wire provides a (-) 200mA output whenever the transmitter button(s) controlling Channel 4 is pressed.
-This output can be programmed to provide the following types of outputs (see also the Feature Menus section):

-- Validity: Output that will send a signal as long as the transmission is received. - Latched: Output that will send a signal when the Channel 4 button(s) is pressed and will continue until the same button(s) is pressed again. - Latched, reset with ignition: Similar to the latched output, this type of output turns on the first time the Channel 4 button(s) is pressed and turns off the next time the same button is pressed.
-This type of output additionally stops and resets whenever the ignition is turned on and then off. - 30-second timed: Output that will send a continuous signal for 30 seconds. - 90-second timed: Output that will send a continuous signal for 90 seconds.
+- 2-9 FACTORY ALARM DISARM WITH CHANNEL 2: In the default setting the factory alarm disarm output will disarm the factory alarm system any time the button(s) controlling Channel Two is pressed. - 2-10 FACTORY ALARM DISARM-WITH UNLOCK, BEFORE UNLOCK, REMOTE START ONLY: In the default setting the factory alarm disarm output will disarm the factory alarm system any time the button(s) controlling Unlock is pressed.
+The "Before Unlock" output to disarms the factory alarm before the unlock output activates and before remote start is activated.
+The "Remote Start Only" output disarms the factory alarm only before the remote start is activated. - 2-11 FACTORY ALARM DISARM PULSES-SINGLE, DOUBLE: Selectable for a single or double-pulse for the vehicle's factory alarm disarm input requirements. - 2-12 CHANNEL 4 VALIDITY/LATCHED/LATCHED RESET WITH IGNITION/30 SECOND TIMED OUTPUT: This wire provides a (-) 200mA output whenever the transmitter button(s) controlling Channel 4 is pressed.
+This output can be programmed to provide the following types of outputs (see also the Feature Menus section): - Validity: Output that will send a signal as long as the transmission is received. - Latched: Output that will send a signal when the Channel 4 button(s) is pressed and will continue until the same button(s) is pressed again. - Latched, reset with ignition: Similar to the latched output, this type of output turns on the first time the Channel 4 button(s) is pressed and turns off the next time the same button is pressed.
+This type of output additionally stops and resets whenever the ignition is turned on and then off. - 30-second timed: Output that will send a continuous signal for 30 seconds.